Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 More important than anything, you want your BJJ rash guard to feel comfortable.
 The annoyance from rash guard that doesn’t feel quite right is enough to throw you off your game, easily.

 Finally, fashion is important.
-Not for everyone – some people won’t care about how they look, and that’s fine.
+Not for everyone – some people don’t care about how they look, and that’s fine.
 But for others, No-Gi BJJ is your chance to make a statement and look great.

 There are a ton of awesome designs to choose from in BJJ rash guards today.
 You can build up a hell of a collection, enough to look great with a fresh look every day of the week.
+There are also short and long sleeve options to fit your preference.

 Want to Choose For Yourself?

 We outlined above some of the Find Your Gi team’s personal favorite No-Gi BJJ rash guards.
-However, if you want to shop for a rash guard yourself, and choose the right design for you, here are some quick links to the best rash guard brands out there:
+However, if you want to shop for a rash guard yourself, and choose the right design for you, here are some quick links to the best BJJ rash guard brands out there:

 Best BJJ Rash Guards Today – In Summary